nkaz156/rust-book/README.md

 ```bash
 $ mdbook build
 ```
+**NOTE: `mdbook build` may be required regardless of whether or not you used cargo-make.** Cargo make has failed to generate the book directory in my experience
 ### Output

 The output will be in the `book` subdirectory.
 To check it out, open it in